-The fact is: Parking Management can raise municipal revenue that can be used to encourage sustainable mobility!
+The fact is: Parking Management leads to less park search traffic!

 Very often cities are dependent on national governments for a large part of their budgets.
 In recent years cuts in these budgets have taken place almost everywhere.
 Property taxes are in many cities a primary source of local revenue.
 With the exception of very few cities, real estate values have decreased overall in Europe, reducing local revenues.
 Parking management or, still better, the PUSH&PULL approach can contribute to raise municipal revenue without increasing - or even reducing - the fiscal pressure on residents and at the same time improve the quality of alternatives to car use.
 These revenues should be (at least partly) earmarked for funding sustainable mobility measures.